DEShawResearch/Random123-Boost/README.md

 PRFs are keyed pseudo-random functions.
-Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even if they differ in only a single bit appear to be unrelated, statistically independent pseudo-random functions.
-One can obtain apparently random output simply by "counting" through inputs in an perfectly regular way.
+Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even keys that differ in only a single bit appear to be unrelated, statistically independent pseudo-random functions.
+Pseudo-random functions produce apparently random output simply by "counting" through inputs in an perfectly regular way.

 The counter_based_engine conceptually maps 'seeds' to Prf keys and then "counts" through the Prf's domain, generating random output in the Prf's range.
 Strong empirical evidence is presented in the SC11 paper for the statistical quality of the threefry and philox functions.
-Among other things, threefry and philox pass the entire BigCrush suite of tests.
+Among other things, threefry and philox pass the entire BigCrush suite of tests and will not repeat over their entire domain, of length 2^(N*sizeof(U)).
+They are also very fast - 1.5-4 cycles per output byte on modern CPUs.

-For threefry and philox, initialization is extremely fast.
+For threefry and philox, initialization, i.e., re-keying or re-seeding is also fast.
+They can safely be initialized inside an inner loop.
 For other PRFs, e.g., the cryptographic AES function (not implemented), there may be non-trivial computation associated with initialization, so initializing PRFs isn't always appropriate in *inner* loops, but is perfectly reasonable at thread-scope or anywhere else that a few dozen invocations of the generator will amortize the initialization cost.

 counter_based_engine
 --------------------